Standard position for surfaces in link complements in arbitrary 3-manifolds: Normal surfaces

 \section{Normal surfaces}

-Both normal and standard position begin with a surface being transverse: normal surfaces are transverse to tetrahedra in a triangulation of a 3-manifold, and surfaces in standard position are transverse to a projection surface of a link.
-Here we review surfaces that are normal with respect to a chunk introduced in \cite{HowiePurcell}, which generalizes both of the above.
+Both normal and standard position begin with a surface being transverse: normal surfaces are transverse to faces, edges, and vertices of tetrahedra in a triangulation of a 3-manifold, and surfaces in standard position are transverse to a projection surface of a link away from crossings.
+Here we review surfaces that are normal with respect to a chunk decomposition, introduced in \cite{HowiePurcell}, which generalizes both of the above.

-\begin{assumption} Throughout, we use the topological definition of incompressible surfaces: a surface $Z$ that is neither a disc nor a 2-sphere is incompressible in a 3-manifold $M$ if any disc $D$ with interior embedded in $M-N(Z)$ with boundary on $Z$ satisfies $\bdy D$ bounds a disc in $Z$.
-A surface that is not incompressible admits an essential compression disc, namely a disc $D$ with interior embedded in $M-N(Z)$ with $\bdy D$ an essential curve on $Z$.

-A 2-sphere is incompressible if and only if it does not bound a 3-ball.
-By convention, discs will be neither incompressible nor compressible. \end{assumption}